BasketBandit/DiscordPlays/README.md

 - [Discord Bot Account](https://discord.com/developers/applications) (Token)

 ### Getting Started

+It is highly recommended you set up the bot in a text channel on its own for everything to work as expected.

 #### Setup
 1) Join bot account to the server of your choice.